Daren Mk.3: History

 Daren Cars was founded in 1967, and first produced a car in the Mk.1 in 1968.
 John Green built the car for racing based on a Merlyn MK11 Formula Ford.
 The car would be so successful, winning 4 races, that John Green started getting requests to build more Mk.1s, and as such the Mk.2 was born, with only one Mk.1 ever being made.
 The cars were made with "Martin" branded Cosworth FVD engines, with 8 being made in 1968-1970.
 In 1970, Daren started development for the Mk.3 as based on the Mk.2, but now fitted with a BRM V8.
 Six Mk.3s would be built, with an original selling price of £2,500 as a rolling chassis (no engine or gearbox).
 The BRM V8 used in the car is bored out from stock 2.58 mm, upping the total displacement to 2136 cc for a total bore and stroke of 71.08 x 50.8 mm.

+Drivers included Hugh Dibley, Alan Rollinson, Martin Davidson, Martin Raymond, Jack Wheeler, Arthur Collier, Charles Graemiger, Jeremy Lord, Keith Norman, John Green, Clive Baker, Peter Hanson, Roger Enever, Ian Bracey, Jean-Pierre Adatte.